 UK based outdoor brand Howies, recently created a custom typeface for their website.
 Designer Carter Wong incorporated actual ring-patterns from a fallen chestnut tree.
 Web development teams are focusing more attention on the display of text-based content.

 Web developers and designers will be faced with a new variety of OS types in the coming years.
 Chromebook's were surprisingly successful; sapping substantial sales from Microsoft, HP and other PC giants.
-The Chromebook runs entirely on Chrome OS with a fleet of Chrome apps.
+The Chromebook runs entirely on Chrome OS with a fleet of Chrome applications.
 Google has released a Windows 8.1 version of Chrome that can essentially be used as a secondary OS for a user.

 Mozilla has also released its mobile Firefox OS, and former engineers from Nokia have released the mobile OS Sailfish for the Jolla smartphone.
 Thanks to the advent of new OS types, web developers and designers have additional device fragmentation to attend to this year.